PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the late NCHW channel-shuffle and Gather-axis pair.
-The two diagnostic events construct one graph index instead of up to two.
-The existing channel-shuffle helper now has compatible mode flags: its five prior invocations retain two-way and NHWC shuffle, while the new invocation disables both.
-NHWC and NCHW shuffle rewrites now maintain operator-type dispatch through the differential graph API.
-The lowerer's registered-runner call characterization is now 135, down from 137.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the conditional late generic-transpose and QKV-bridge pair.
+The three diagnostic events construct one graph index instead of up to two groups.
+The existing QKV helper now has compatible mode flags: its two prior invocations retain prefix-plus-bridge behavior, while the new invocation forwards the runtime layout flag, disables the prefix, and always runs the bridge.
+The scope stays between raw shape-extract and split/Conv/Concat rewrites.
+The lowerer's registered-runner call characterization is now 134, down from 135.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.